TheLostCraft/MCservControll/README.md

 /rolecommandpermission -- set the permission level needed for a command

+/status -- get the status of your server

 /start -- start your server

 /stop -- stop your server